PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 [27 April 1991]
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Greetings, General.
 Hope you had a pleasant flight.
-It's an honor to have you onboard with us, sir.
+It's an honor to have you onboard with us.

 Here's the situation as it stands, sir.
 The Ardakian premier has requested President Huber for United Federation aid in dealing with a local insurgent problem.
-Some rebel movement that call themselves the Volkov Liberation Front.
-Their stated goal is apparently to overthrow and supplant the republican government and establish some crackpot radicalist regime; you know, pretty standard stuff.
+Some rebel movement that calls themselves the Volkov Liberation Front.
+Their stated goal is to overthrow and supplant the republican government and establish some crackpot radicalist regime; you know, the usual.
-Now, normally we wouldn't get too involved in a God-forsaken civil conflict like this, but our intelligence suggests that if the VLF gets too strong, there's a good chance they'll start recieving the backing of our old friends in Rusovia.
-Now if it's a question of keeping Federatsiya influence out of the region, then I think it's best to nip this little rebellion in the bud before it grows out of control.
+Now, normally we wouldn't get too involved in an overseas civil conflict like this, but our intelligence suggests that if the VLF gets too strong, there's a good chance they'll start recieving backing from our old rivals in Rusovia.
+Now if it's a question of keeping Federatsiya influence out of the region, then I think it's best we nip this little rebellion in the bud before it grows out of control.

 As President Huber's foremost expert on COIN doctrine, you've been appointed military attache to the Ardakian government.
 The Ardakians want you in an advisory position to direct their counterinsurgency efforts against the VLF.
 Given the abysmal state of their military leadership, we've arranged for you to have virtually unlimited command authority over all facets of the counterinsurgency effort.

-At your disposal is our brand spanking new mapping/modelling software, FreedomSys.
+At your disposal is our experimental new mapping and modelling software, FreedomSys.
 Produced on top secret contract by our good friends at the Velagapudi Foundation.
 Set us back a couple million, but it ought to make the job of coordinating a nationwide COIN effort much easier on you.

+TUTORIAL

 Now, Ardakia has 18 major towns.
 Each town has 3 values:
 - Loyalty